 First off, My Business is located at a new URL: google.com/mybusiness.
 It’s pretty straightforward and easy to remember.
 Google has also added My Business to their apps launcher, which means if all of your listing are in the same email account as your main Gmail account, you have very quick access to My Business.
 That, bundled with some of the new features, could be very handy for you if you are the type of attorney that is very active on Google Plus.

-Google My Business (or GMB for short) does add a few new features that are really awesome for attorneys.
+Google Business Profile (or GMB for short) does add a few new features that are really awesome for attorneys.
 If you would like a break down of all the new features they added, you should read Linda Buquet’s post over at Local Search Forum.

 Review Insights and Analytics Inside The Dashboard